NCGAS/Metagenomic-analysis-workshop/Metagenomic_Analysis/README.md

          for f in */*.sh; do p=`pwd`; sed -i "s|PWDHERE|$p|g" $f ; done

 **TAXA ASSIGNMENT OF THE READS** \
 2. Once the scripts are setup, in the taxa directory there are three scripts that run three different taxa tools on the raw reads.
-Run the three tools to generate the taxa profiles.
+Run the kraken.sh scrtipt for the workshop, but in practise you can run any of the three or all three tools to generate the taxa profiles.

          cd taxa/